matheusschreiber/Idle-merging-project/README.md

 ## Disclaimers

-- The game only counts money into account when you're with the browser open.
+- The game only refresh the current money when you're on the browser tab.
 - Store with items comming in the future
 - Login is based on names, so be quickly to be the first to get yours
 - No password changes implemented